MEEPproject/fpga_shell/README.md

 :card_box: Here we uses the **u280** and **u55c** fpga cards.

 If we want to use this environment, we need to use in our _commit message_ **#TestCICD**

+### 7.3.
+Quick Test :fingers_crossed:

+The same ones than before with **OP routers**.
+This will help to ensure nothing is broken on the way .I

+:card_box: Here we uses the **u55c** fpga card.

+If we want to use this environment, we need to use the gitlab web page -> **Run Pipeline**

+There you can add the **EA** variable the right bitstream configuration do you want to use.